 - Chives flowers (diced) – 300 grams

-- You can use as many different veggie you love
+- You can use as many different type of veggie you love

 - You can try eat Raw ….dice all raw organic veggie (mm..I think i will try Raw leicha next time)

 - Lei-cha soup – Use a special earthen-ware and grind the ingredients(B) with a special guava stick.

 - Add litter water while grinding to smoothen the paste.

 - OR the Alternate way is to put all ingredients(B) with little bit of water into a food processor and blend into paste.
 Add boiling hot water when serve.

 - Assorted vegetable – Heat oil, Stir fry assorted vegetables separately with a bit of salt until fragrant aromatic and cooked.

 - Heat oil and fry tofu till light brown and dish out.